Jun 2, 2025

 2- Environmental Impact:

-3- Compliance with SDGs (Sustainable Development Goals):
+3- Compliance with the SDGs (Sustainable Development Goals):

 SDG 6 (clean water and sanitation): encourages efficient water use and pollution control.